Costs keep going up and up, but there are still things you can do to protect your wallet. Here are 10 ways to save money on your healthcare.

 - Access to online e-visits (where you do not have to go to the doctor’s office to get treatment or prescriptions for common ailments).

-More health plans are covering at least some preventative services now.
+More health plans are now covering at least some preventative services.
 Preventative services can help detect health problems early, reducing overall healthcare costs now and in the long run.

 For example, depending on your age, you may have access to no-cost preventive services such as: